Mapping analytic surgery to homology, higher rho numbers and metrics of positive scalar curvature: Cyclic cohomology of hyperbolic groups

 \end{remark}

 Let us recall the following fundamental definition. \begin{definition} A geodesic metric space $(X, d)$ is $\delta$-hyperbolic if each edge of a geodesic triangle in $X$ is contained in the $\delta$-neighbourhood of the union of the two other edges.
-It is simply called hyperbolic if it is $\delta$-hyperbolic for some $\delta\geq0$.
 Thus, if $[a,b], [b,c], [c,a]$ are geodesic segments in $X$, then